shabaz123/webdsp/Readme.md

 Introduction
 ------------

-webdsp can be used to generate signals, or to perform measurements on signals.
-The signals can be audio related, or can arrive from sensors. webdsp is software that runs on the Raspberry Pi (or on any Linux machine using dummy data mode) and allows the user to go to web pages and control and measure/monitor the siganls.
+webdsp can be used to analyze or perform measurements on signals, or even generate signals.
+The signals can be sound or vibration related, or can arrive from other sensors. webdsp is software that runs on the Raspberry Pi (or on any Linux machine using dummy data mode) and allows the user to go to web pages and control and measure/monitor the siganls.

 <img width="100%" align="left" src="assets\webdsp-example-screenshots.png">